Sample Sentences for

 Show 3 more sentences

-clandestine = secret or hidden
+clandestine = secret (with a hidden objective)

 • we've extracted them all from the clandestine archives, (source)